projectcalico/calico/docs/source/opens-chef-install.rst

 in a BGP mesh, no BGP route reflector is required.
 This is the simplest possible configuration for Calico.

-Note that this is **not** a production install of Project Calico or of OpenStack.
+Note that this is **not** a production install of Calico or of OpenStack.
 It is intended for trial and testing purposes only.

 How To Use It: For Chef Newbies
 -------------------------------